 Growing up, I never understood our obsession with sex and, paradoxically, our Puritanical attitude toward the human body.
 The United States of America is an insane place, where you can legally carry and conceal a gun, but risk imprisonment should anyone see your genitals.
 We live in a world where, under the banner of free speech, YouTube permits videos calling for racism, sexism and homophobia, but Facebook censors a mother breastfeeding; we live in a world where “Mature” video games like Grand Theft Auto entertain children with fantasies of murdering innocents, while a game showing a nipple earns a much stricter “Adult” rating; we live in a world where the Westboro Baptist Church can rally at a gay soldier’s funeral with signs that read “God Hates Fags” as police stand idly by, but should a man or woman show up in nothing but the body we are all born into, they would promptly get arrested for indecency.

 But we are becoming a far more accepting society.
-No longer do we demonize people based on race, religion, or sexual orientation (not most of us, anyway) and in the media, the objectification and hyper-sexualization of women is on a steady decline.
+No longer do we demonize people based on race, religion, or sexual orientation (not most of us, anyway) while the practice of objectifying women is steady declining.
 More and more, humanity is seeing itself less apart from nature and more as part of nature.
-These ideals align perfectly with naturism, which is why athletes, actors and singers pose shamelessly for magazines, TV shows, and on social media, without the career ending outrage of bygone eras.
+These ideals align perfectly with naturism, which is why athletes, actors, and singers pose shamelessly for magazines, TV shows, and on social media, without the career ending outrage of bygone eras.

-For me, naturism means much more than a life without shame.
-It is a spiritual philosophy, a reverence for nature and life.
+For me, naturism means more than a life without clothes.
+It is a reverence for nature and life.
 It gives me a sense of awe, for our species and for our place in the universe.
 Only when we recognize our shared humanity can we hope to overcome the definitions that divide us.

 Ages of Aenya: A Naturist Fantasy Adventure: Overview, Prologue, The City by the Sea, The Serpent’s Eye